Blackthorn Solar Farm

 • Continued agricultural use with sheep grazing

-• Agricultural Land Classification survey shows that the site is all undifferentiated Grade 3.
+• Agricultural Land Classification shows that the site is all undifferentiated Grade 3.

-• Substantial Biodiversity Net Gain with an appropriate native grass and wildflower mix sown around the panels
+• An appropriate native grass and wildflower mix sown around the panels to improve biodiversity

 • Existing hedgerows and topography provide effective screening